-At Calendar’s End is available in both serialized installments (for those of you who want to test out the story first) and in the Omnibus (for those of you who want the whole story).
+At Calendar’s End is available in both serialized installments (for those of you who want to test out the story first, start with January) and in a collected Omnibus (for those of you who want the whole story).
 Both versions are available in paperback and ebook.

 And I would be remiss if I didn’t draw some attention to the utterly delightful At Calendar’s End coloring book.
 Brian Ritson collected the line art for each of the individual covers, as well as some art pages just for the coloring book featuring quotes from each of the installments.
 It’s a delightful companion to the series and a wonderful addition to any collection.

 Time is a fickle thing.
 Sometimes, so are those that wield it.
 But as the holidays set in and another year comes to a close, the beings that keep the cycle of time moving forward are being killed off.
 Whatever is killing them off seems to be taunting Ember, saving her for last.

 With only a handful of days before the new year is supposed to begin, can she figure how to stop the killer before time – literally – runs out for everyone?

 SHORT STORIES and ANTHOLOGIES